Time Pressure in Software Engineering: A Systematic Review: Mapping

-Last, we put other groups under the group "Other."
-Detection of time pressure includes papers that present or investigate ways of detecting hurry and arousal in a software engineering.
-The theoretical papers subcategory included papers that did not have their own empirical evidence related to time pressure in software engineering but have other contributions.
-Finally, we grouped papers from fields other than software engineering into one category.
-These fields include psychology, occupational health, and sociology.
-We included these papers because they examined software engineering projects and offered valuable contributions to the understanding of time pressure in software engineering context.
+Last, we put other groups under the group \emph{Other}. \emph{Detection of time pressure} includes papers that present or investigate ways of detecting hurry and arousal in software engineering. \emph{Group interaction} contains sources investigating interaction in software context.
+Sources not containing their own empirical evidence are grouped as \emph{Literature reviews and theoretical papers}.
+Papers from non-software engineering fields such as psychology, occupational health, and sociology as a fourth sub-category.
+We included these papers because they examine software engineering projects and offer valuable contributions to the understanding of time pressure in software engineering context.
 We also found three papers examining new product development and five papers that investigated group interaction in software engineering.
-We placed papers from all fields related to individual well-being in the sub-category "Well-being."
+We placed papers from studying factors related to the mind in the sub-category \emph{Individual psychological factors}.